apdev/apdevblog.com/source/_posts/2016-05-15-aws-lambda-learnings.markdown

 }
 ```

-Lambda function can be triggered from different sources ([S3](http://docs.aws.amazon.com/lambda/latest/dg/with-s3.html), [DynamoDB](http://docs.aws.amazon.com/lambda/latest/dg/with-ddb.html), [Scheduled Events](http://docs.aws.amazon.com/lambda/latest/dg/with-scheduled-events.html) and more).
+Lambda functions can be triggered from different sources ([S3](http://docs.aws.amazon.com/lambda/latest/dg/with-s3.html), [DynamoDB](http://docs.aws.amazon.com/lambda/latest/dg/with-ddb.html), [Scheduled Events](http://docs.aws.amazon.com/lambda/latest/dg/with-scheduled-events.html) and more).
 For processing HTTP requests another service is needed: [API Gateway](https://aws.amazon.com/de/api-gateway/).

-API Gateway is not tied to Lambda can be used for various kinds of backends.
-Buttom line: The API Gateway/Lambda stack has very little to do with something like Express.
+API Gateway is not tied to Lambda and can be used for various kinds of backends.
+Bottom line: The API Gateway/Lambda stack has very little to do with something like Express.
 On the contrary, mastering API Gateway is hard and I underestimated that.
-As a matter of fact most debugging and cursing happend on API Gateway side and not because of Lambda.
+As a matter of fact, most debugging and cursing happened on API Gateway side and not because of Lambda.

 ## How to get requests into Lambda

-API Gateway provides a graphical interface where you (basically) setup endpoint and method and map it to a Lambda function.
+API Gateway provides a graphical interface where you (basically) setup an endpoint and method and map it to a Lambda function.

 ![api-gateway-method-endpoint](/images/2016/api-gateway-method-endpoint.png)